EV Beginner’s Guide (2023)

 The battery is the most important and expensive part of the vehicle.
 Most manufacturers have a seven or 8-year warranty (or 160,000 km).

-If the battery degrades to under 70% of its original capacity, it must be replaced.
+It must be replaced if the battery degrades to under 70% of its original capacity.

 In reality, this rarely happens (ref: research at recurrent).